DXHeroes/knowledge-base-content/practices/refactoring.md

 ## Why You Might Want to Refactor?

-- Refactoring the code makes it easier to understand for other people.
+- Refactoring your code makes it easier to understand for other people.
 - It avoids duplications and hence you follow the Don't Repeat yourself (DRY) principle
 - It reduces the code which is less maintenance.
 - It passes all the tests.